nissy-dev/resume/README.md

 ### Preferred Networks, Inc (08/2019 - 09/2019, summer internship)

-- Implemented a model of Graph Convolutional Network for inorganic crystals (related to Chainer Chemistry)
+- Implemented the Graph Convolutional Networks (MEGNet) for inorganic crystals (related to Chainer Chemistry)
-- Implemented a utility function for benchmark datasets of inorganic crystals (related to Chainer Chemistry)
+- Implemented the utility function for benchmark datasets of inorganic crystals (related to Chainer Chemistry)

 Skills : **Python, Chainer, Docker, Kubernetes**

 ### CureApp, Inc (01/2018 - 05/2019)

-- Created a mobile app to obtain and record blood pressure values from a sphygmomanometer using Bluetooth
+- Created the mobile app to obtain and record blood pressure values from a sphygmomanometer using Bluetooth
-- Created a website for doctors to check the data of the app used by patients
+- Created the website for doctors to check the data of the app used by patients
 - Migrated internal libraries from Flow to TypeScript

 Skills : **TypeScript, Flow, Node.js, React, React Native, React Native for Web, Redux, Redux Thunk, Babel, Webpack**